AdaCore/spark2014/docs/lrm/source/program-structure-and-compilation-issues.rst

    subprogram declared in a library unit package *P1* could refer to a state abstraction declared in a package *P2* if *P1* has a limited with of *P2*.]

 #.
-For every variable object declared by an ``object_declaration`` occuring
+For every variable object declared by an ``object_declaration`` occurring
    immediately within the visible part of a given package, the limited view of the package contains an *abstract view* of the object.

 #.
-The abstract view of a volatile variable is volatile.
+The abstract view of a volatile variable is external.

 .. centered:: **Dynamic Semantics**